axelpale/nudged/doc/API.md

 <a name="nudgedanalysis"></a>
 ## [nudged](#nudged).[analysis](#nudgedanalysis)

-These tools help you to measure how well the estimated transformation fits the data.
+These tools help you to measure how well thean estimated [transform](#nudgedtransform)ation fits the data.

 <p style="margin-bottom: 0"><strong>Contents:</strong></p>